amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 Seller Central briefly displays a page indicating that Amazon is authorizing you to access the seller's data.
 While this page is displayed, the following actions take place:

-1. Amazon loads your redirect URI into the browser, adding the following query parameters:
+1. Amazon loads your OAuth Redirect URI into the browser (the first one you specified when you [registered you application](#Step-6-Register-your-application)), adding the following query parameters:

 | **Parameter**| **Description**|
 | ------------------------ | -----------------------|